The Spencer-Bennett NeuroMusic Collaborative

 There is no need for any previous musical experience!

-Participants will join either a piano, choir, or film group for 3 months and will be asked to complete questionnaires at the start of the study (after 3 months and 9 months).
+Participants will join either a choir, piano or film group for 3 months and will be asked to complete questionnaires at the start of the study and again after 3 and 9 months.

 The research team launched the NeuroMusic collaborative at the Conservatorium in March 2022.
 While thanking Mrs Spencer, Professor Matthew Kiernan (Co-director, Brain and Mind Centre) and Professor Anna Reid (Director, Conservatorium) noted that this unique gift would have an impact for years to come.